-This is one of AWAKE U3A’s most popular groups and meets on a monthly basis.
+The Local History Group is one of AWAKE U3A’s most popular groups and, in normal times, meets on a monthly basis.
 The talks in our programme cover an interesting variety of subjects of local historical interest.
 Anyone interested in the history of Anlaby, Willerby and Kirk Ella or the wider area of Hull, East Yorkshire and North Lincolnshire is welcome to join this popular group.
-Our meetings are held at St. Luke’s Church Hall, Chestnut Avenue, Willerby, HU10 6PA at 2 p.m. on the third Thursday of each month.
-Everyone welcome!
+Our meetings are usually held at St. Luke’s Church Hall, Chestnut Avenue, Willerby, HU10 6PA at 2 p.m. on the third Thursday of each month.
+Everyone is welcome!

 There is usually an admission charge of £2 per person to offset the cost of hall hire, speaker and refreshments.